-E. Noncompetitive Proposals
+3. Noncompetitive Procurement

-Procurement by noncompetitive proposals allows for solicitation of a proposal from only one source and may be used only when one or more of the following circumstances apply:
+Procurement by noncompetitive proposals allows for solicitation of a proposal from only one (1) source and may be used only when one (1) or more of the following circumstances apply:

-- 1. the item is available only from a single source - 2. the public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation - 3. the Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the District - 4. after solicitation of a number of sources, competition is determined to be inadequate - F. (1) Noncompetitive Purchases Through Educational Service Centers (ESCs)
+- a. micro-purchases - b. the item is available only from a single source - c. the public exigency or emergency for the requirement will not permit a delay resulting from publicizing a competitive solicitation - d. the Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the District - e. after solicitation of a number of sources, competition is determined to be inadequate

+4. (x) Noncompetitive Purchases Through Educational Service Centers (ESCs)

-Under State law, the Board of Education may enter into a contract with an educational service center (ESC) that authorizes the ESC to make purchases for supplies, materials, equipment, and services or the delivery of services on the District's behalf.
+Under State law, the Board may enter into a contract with an educational service center (ESC) that authorizes the ESC to make purchases for supplies, materials, equipment, and services or the delivery of services on the District's behalf.
 These contracts promote operational efficiency and cost savings, and further enhance the educational experience for our students.
 Purchases made through such contracts are exempt from competitive bidding.
-[DEAFTING NOTE: this provision applies to 3313.843, and 3313.844, and 3313.845 contracts.
-A District with student enrollment of less than 16k mut care into a contract with an ESC in accordance with 3313.843.]
+[DRAFTING NOTE: this provision applies to 3313.843, 3313.844, and 3313.845 contracts.
+A District with student enrollment of less than 16k must enter into a contract with an ESC in accordance with 3313.843.]